woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.4.4 =
-Minor update.
+Minor update fixing a few bugs.
 If you encounter any problems with the store/category pages after upgrade simply go to Settings > Permalinks and hit 'save'.

 = 1.4 =
 Major update with plenty of optimisations and new features.
 Changes to note: